Arizona State University

 Up to 1,000, including 750 JD students total (class sizes are about 250 students each year and the JD is a 3-year program), as well as 250 total Master of Laws (LLM), Master of Legal Studies (MLS), and Master of Sports Law & Business (MSLB) students.
 ASU’s Downtown Phoenix campus has about 13,000 students.

-BCLS gives the law school the kind of space and location it needs to enhance students’ opportunities, including interacting with other ASU students in complementary programs on the Downtown Phoenix campus.
-By moving downtown, the law school leaves behind two buildings in Tempe that will be usefully re-purposed to address growth and program improvement needs in a cost-effective way.
+BCLS gives the law school the kind of space and location it needs to enhance students’ opportunities, including interacting with other ASU students in complementary programs on the downtown Phoenix campus.

 The project’s lead architects are Ennead Architects and Jones Studio, with DPR Construction as the lead builder.